Bachelor of Science in Natural Resources with studies in Botany and Zoology.

-Despite the resilience and adaptive nature of xerophytes, they are, however, not confined to arid environments, but can also be found in backyard flower gardens, container gardens, herb gardens, desert gardens, rock gardens, and even inside the house.
+Despite the resilience and adaptive nature of xerophytes, they are, however, not confined to arid environments, but can also be found in backyard flower gardens, container gardens, herb gardens, desert gardens, water gardens, rock gardens, and even inside the house.

 Different xerophytes inhabit different parts of the world, but they all share a similar structural morphology and have a similar basic fundamental physiology.

 What has enabled xerophytes to survive in a wide range of environments?